sermelo/Highcliff-SDK/README.md

 SimulatedUserInterface(the_world_GLOBAL_VARIABLE, capabilities_GLOBAL_VARIABLE)
 ```

 Instantiate and run the Highcliff AI.
-When running locally, the AI should be instantiated uising the global variables that simulate ventral infrastructure.
+When running locally, the AI should be instantiated uising the global variables that simulate central infrastructure.

 ```
 ai_life_span_in_iterations = 1